TLDR - Short Answers for The Questions

 Where do the Laws Come From?

 Like everything else in Existence, the laws that apply to the way anything behaves emerge along with the things that emerge, and according to the nature of the things that emerge.
 This is very Existentialist, but cannot be any other way.
+Howeverr, as mucch as the emergent whole must govern the parts, it must also originatte from the parts, hence is never entirely free.

 Answers to questions about Emergence